Official Bio

 Pistorius is composer in residence at Festival Dag in de Branding for the seasons 2025–2027.
 She is currently developing an interdisciplinary music theatre work for six musicians, three performers and electronics, exploring the relationship between musical, theatrical and sensory experience.

-Her works have been performed at festivals and venues including Gaudeamus, November Music, CelloBiennale Amsterdam, Muziekgebouw Amsterdam and Concertgebouw Amsterdam, as well as internationally in Germany, Denmark, Finland, France, New Zealand and Australia.
+Her works have been performed at festivals and venues including Gaudeamus, November Music, CelloBiennale Amsterdam, Muziekgebouw Amsterdam and Concertgebouw Amsterdam, as well as internationally in Germany, France, all the Scandinavian countries, the US, Australia, and New Zealand.
 In 2022 she received first prize in the CoMA composition competition for amateur ensembles.

 photo by Claudia Hansen